-During each registry visit, study staff will collect measurements including: height and weight to calculate BMI, blood pressure, pulse oximetry and spirometry.
+During each registry visit, study staff will collect measurements including: height and weight to calculate body mass index (BMI), blood pressure, pulse oximetry and spirometry.
 The participant will receive handouts with the results of these tests/measurements, standardized clinical interpretations, and advice for seeking care (see Appendix E: Medical Referral Values and Recommended Actions).
 In addition to providing the participant with results, handouts and recommended actions, participants who do not have a primary care provider or who cannot afford to pay for care may be referred to a local clinic that provides care for services based on a sliding scale.
-The referral handout consists of a list of health resources and mental health resources including the DHHS Health Resources and Services Administration (HRSA) "Find a Health Center" search page and the Substance Abuse and Mental Health Services Administration (SAMHSA) treatment facility locator search page.

-In the rare event where the clinical exam visit yields immediately actionable medical data (e.g., dangerously low/high blood pressure or O_2 saturation), trained study staff will immediately inform the coordinating center site manager and facilitate, if necessary, the administration of emergency care.
+The referral handout consists of a list of health resources and mental health resources including the Department of Health and Human Services (DHHS) Health Resources and Services Administration (HRSA) "Find a Health Center" search page and the Substance Abuse and Mental Health Services Administration (SAMHSA) treatment facility locator search page.
+In addition, PI Croisant has personally established relationships with directors of clinics (among them, the Federally Qualified Health Care Clinics) in Galveston, Southern Louisiana, and the Gulfport/Biloxi area in Mississippi to ensure ready access to care for subjects who were enrolled in GC-HARMS in the rare event where the clinical exam visit yielded immediately actionable medical data (e.g., dangerously low/high blood pressure or O2 saturation).
+In future studies, trained study staff, including our field medical director, will immediately inform the PI and facilitate, if necessary, the administration of emergency care.
 The study staff will be responsible for ensuring appropriate follow-up care until the event resolves or stabilizes and the participant is under the care of a licensed medical provider.